thesofproject/sof-docs/developer_guides/debugability/probes/index.rst

      - Add probe points via the ``debugfs`` "probe_points" entry in ``/sys/kernel/debug/sof``

-   For example, to add buffer 7 with a probe point:
+   For example, to add buffer 7 with a probe point (IPC3):

    .. code-block:: bash